Leugh ann an Gàidhlig / Read in Gaelic

 Bruised or overly-soft fruit can be left out for badgers, foxes and birds.
 Cut fruit in half and leave on grass or spike on a tree branch.
 If cats or dogs are nearby avoid grapes and dried fruit as these can cause them harm.

-Leaving areas overgrown or filled with leaves gives insects, amphibians and small animals a quiet and cosy place to hide during colder months.
-Leave borders/ herbaceous plants intact with seed heads - many insects overwinter in hollow stems.
+Leaving areas overgrown or filled with leaves gives insects, amphibians and small animals a cosy place to hide during colder months.
+Leave plants intact with seed heads as many insects overwinter in hollow stems.
+If you've no garden, encourage friends, councils, and businesses with outdoor spaces to do this.

 3. Notice what's nearby